robballou/proptype-converter/README.md

 node build/cli.js [path/to/file] [...]
 ```

-This will output the type to `stdout`.
+The resulting TypeScript type will be outputted to `stdout`.

 ## Example